 In October 2023, Avidity announced new positive AOC 1001 data demonstrating improvement in multiple additional functional endpoints and favorable long-term safety and tolerability in people with DM1 from the MARINA® study.
 The data demonstrate improvement in additional functional measures including hand grip, muscle strength and patient reported outcomes, augmenting previously reported positive data showing improvements in myotonia, muscle strength and mobility that were presented at the American Academy of Neurology (AAN) Annual Meeting in April 2023.
 The long-term safety data of del-desiran continue to demonstrate favorable safety and tolerability.
 The data were highlighted in an oral presentation at WMS in Charleston, South Carolina.

 MARINA-OLE™ is an open-label, multi-center trial designed to evaluate the long-term safety and tolerability of del-desiran in participants with myotonic dystrophy type 1 (DM1) who were previously enrolled in the MARINA® Phase 1/2 trial.
-This trial will continue to evaluate the safety, tolerability, PK, PD, and efficacy of del-desiran in participants enrolled in the randomized, placebo-controlled, Phase 1/2 MARINA clinical trial.
-Participants who enrolled in the MARINA-OLE study receive quarterly doses of del-desiran regardless of whether they received treatment or placebo in the MARINA study.
-The total duration of active treatment with del-desiran in the MARINA-OLE is approximately 24 months.
-Once patients have completed active treatment, there will be a nine-month safety follow-up period.
-Avidity may extend active treatment beyond 24 months by protocol amendment at a future timepoint.
+This trial continues to evaluate the safety, tolerability, PK, PD, and efficacy of del-desiran in participants enrolled in the randomized, placebo-controlled, Phase 1/2 MARINA clinical trial.
+All participants previously enrolled in the MARINA study rolled-over into the MARINA-OLE study and continue to receive del-desiran regardless of whether they received treatment or placebo in the MARINA study.
 For more information on this study click here or visit http://www.clinicaltrials.gov and search for NCT05479981.

 The MARINA® trial was a randomized, double-blind, placebo-controlled, Phase 1/2 clinical trial that enrolled 38 adults with DM1.
 The primary objective of this study was to evaluate the safety and tolerability of single and multiple ascending doses of del-desiran administered intravenously.
 The MARINA trial assessed the activity of del-desiran across key biomarkers, including spliceopathy, an important biomarker for DM1, and knockdown of DMPK mRNA.
 Though the Phase 1/2 trial was not powered to assess functional benefit, it explored the clinical activity of del-desiran in multiple measures of muscle function including myotonia, muscle strength, measures of mobility as well as patient reported outcomes and quality of life measures.
 Patients had the option to enroll in MARINA-OLE™, an open label extension study, at the end of the post-treatment period.
 For more information on this study click here or visit http://www.clinicaltrials.gov and search for NCT05027269.